mysterious-coding/base_entranced/README.md

 0 = `g_floatingItems` is unaffected by map

 1 = `g_floatingItems` automatically gets set to 1 for Korriban, and automatically gets set to 0 for all other maps

+####`/g_korribanRedRocksReverse`
+0 = Korriban red crystal room rocks can only be pushed down (default JK3)

+1 = Korriban red crystal room rocks can be pulled back up

+####`/g_jk2SaberMoves`
+0 = default JK3 saber special moves

+1 = JK2-style special saber moves (yaw while doing saber moves, smaller jump height/distance for YDFA, blue lunge in mid-air)

+Note that the game client does not currently predict yaw for these moves, so they will only be rendered in realtime as limited by server `/sv_fps` setting

 ####`/g_antiCallvoteTakeover`
 0 = normal vote calling for `/map`, `/g_gametype`, `/pug`, `/pub`, and `/kick`/`/clientkick` votes (default JK3)